SOLID Design Principles

 This function is open to extension: we can add more functionality by defining new types of Books, and closed to modification: countHeavy never needs to change now that it has been written.

-Compare this to WhatIsIt (see dynamic_cast)
+Compare this to WhatIsIt (taken from dynamic_cast)

 • not open to extension: cannot get new behavior without modifying the source code